mariosotil/river-framework/README.md

 - Version 0.3
   - Relation between documents (1..\*, \*..\*) using graphs
-  - Creation of a lotus notes objects pool
+  - Creation of a IBM Notes objects pool
-  - Use org.openntf.domino.\* libraries instead lotus.domino.\*
-  - A new set of examples in Java, JavaScript, XPages and LotusScript
+  - A new set of examples in Java, SSJSJ, XPages and LotusScript
 - Version 0.4
   - Connections to other NoSQL server (to de defined in the next weeks)
 - Next versions